-Here are five steps to plan a successful relational organizing event using Impactive:
+Here are five steps to planning a successful relational organizing event using Impactive:

 Make sure to prepare Impactive well ahead of time, including remembering to: